-Courtois and Hazard Discussed Madrid Move at Chelsea
+Courtois and Hazard discussed Madrid move at Chelsea

 Both players publicly flirted with the Spanish giants before making the switch and Courtois says he openly talked about playing for Madrid with Hazard.

-"In the Chelsea dressing room, we spoke about the possibility of playing here," he told El Mundo.
+"In the Chelsea dressing room, we spoke about the possibility of playing here," he said.

 "'The White House, the White House' we said.
 It was nice to speculate about it.